Automattic/jetpack/readme.txt

 * Mobile Theme: sunset feature.
 We originally created the mobile theme feature as a fall-back when the regular theme did not include a mobile view.
 Most themes include a mobile view by default now, so the feature is no longer necessary.
 * OpenTable block: offer more embedding options.
 * Tiled Gallery block: add a Rounded Corners option.
+* Tiled Gallery block: add an option to easily rearrange images within a gallery.

 **Improved compatibility**